Connectivity structure and dynamics of nonlinear recurrent neural networks: Path-integral analysis of the random-mode model

-Taking $\alpha\text{PR}^D \to \infty$ for fixed $g_{\text{eff}}$ in \eref{eq:path-int-result-rmm} recovers the formula for i.i.d.\ couplings (\eref{eq:psi_phi_sol}) of \cite{clark2023dimension}.
+Taking $\alpha\text{PR}^D \to \infty$ for fixed $g_{\text{eff}}$ in \eref{eq:path-int-result-rmm} recovers the formula for i.i.d.\ couplings [\eref{eq:psi_phi_sol}] of Ref.~\cite{clark2023dimension}.
 Indeed, in this limit, $\bm{J}$ approaches an i.i.d.\ matrix.
-Correspondingly, $\text{PR}^\phi$ approaches the dimension of a network with i.i.d.\ couplings (\figref{fig:LDR_PRD_match}{a} inset).
-Comparing \eref{eq:psi_phi_sol} to the corresponding i.i.d.\ formula ($1/\alpha \text{PR}^D = 0$) and noting that single-neuron properties are unaffected by $\alpha \text{PR}^D$, one sees that any structure beyond i.i.d.\ connectivity ($1/\alpha \text{PR}^D$ finite) strictly \textit{decreases} the dimension of activity.
+Correspondingly, $\text{PR}^\phi$ approaches the activity dimension of a network with i.i.d.\ couplings [\figref{fig:LDR_PRD_match}{a} inset].
+Comparing \eref{eq:psi_phi_sol} to the corresponding i.i.d.\ formula ($1/\alpha \text{PR}^D = 0$) and noting that single-neuron properties are unaffected by $\alpha \text{PR}^D$, one sees that any structure beyond i.i.d.\ connectivity ($1/\alpha \text{PR}^D$ finite) strictly {decreases} the dimension of activity.

-The dimension of activity depends on $\Psi^{\phi}_{\spt}(\bm{\tau})$ at $\bm{\tau} = (0,0)$; we now examine the temporal profile of this function. \figref{fig:LDR_PRD_match}{b} shows a normalized version of $\Psi^{\phi}(\tau, 0)$, which is related to the correlation functions of leading principal components, for various values of $g_\text{eff}$ and $\alpha \text{PR}^D$.
+The dimension of activity depends on $\Psi^{\phi}_{\spt}(\bm{\tau})$ at $\bm{\tau} = (0,0)$; we now examine the temporal profile of this function. \Figref{fig:LDR_PRD_match}{b} shows a normalized version of $\Psi^{\phi}(\tau, 0)$, which is related to the correlation functions of leading principal components, for various values of $g_\text{eff}$ and $\alpha \text{PR}^D$.
 The decay timescale of $\Psi^{\phi}_{\spt}(\tau, 0)$ decreases with increasing $g_\text{eff}$, approaching a limiting behavior at $g_\text{eff} \approx 10$.
-While $\alpha \text{PR}^D$ affects the overall scale of this function, and consequently the dimension of activity, it has little effect on the decay timescale, and thus little effect on the timescales of leading principal components (\figref{fig:LDR_PRD_match}{b}, inset).
+While $\alpha \text{PR}^D$ affects the overall scale of this function and, consequently, the dimension of activity, it has little effect on the decay timescale and, hence, little effect on the timescales of leading principal components (\figref{fig:LDR_PRD_match}{b}, inset).
 Thus, the effective rank primarily influences the dimension of activity rather than the collective temporal structure.

-A remarkable feature of these results is that only two connectivity features, $g_{\text{eff}}$ and $\alpha \text{PR}^D$, are sufficient to determine the two- and four-point functions.
-Due to the nonlinear, high-dimensional nature of the network, this reduction is unexpected.
-Indeed, this reduction breaks down when mode overlaps are introduced (\secref{sec:LR_correlations}), in which case the formula for the four-point function requires knowledge of the full joint distribution of component strengths and overlaps.
+A remarkable feature of these results is that only two connectivity statistics, $g_{\text{eff}}$ and $\alpha \text{PR}^D$, are sufficient to determine the two- and four-point functions.
+Because of the nonlinear, high-dimensional nature of the network, this reduction is unexpected.
+This reduction breaks down when structured mode overlaps are introduced (\secref{sec:LR_correlations}), in which case the formula for the four-point function requires knowledge of the full joint distribution of component strengths and overlaps.